apifortress/Bloodhound-templates/afthem_fortress_live_testing/README.md

 1. Start the full package by issuing `docker-compose up`

+2. Access `localhost:8000/bucket?inspect` with your browser to create the bucket

-2. Execute the following request: `curl -H 'key:ABC123' 127.0.0.1:8080/demo/retail/product`
+3. Execute the following request: `curl -H 'key:ABC123' 127.0.0.1:8080/demo/retail/product`

-3. The output of the proxied API should appear on your screen
+4. The output of the proxied API should appear on your screen

-4. Access `localhost:8000/bucket?inspect` with your browser and notice the forwarded API conversation
+5. Reload `localhost:8000/bucket?inspect` with your browser and notice the forwarded API conversation

 ## Description